andreasmhallberg/readingnotes/Magidow, 2012. Explaining Inconsistent Case Marking in Spoken Formal Arabic.md

     - [Circular reasoning.
 No independent way of testing saliency or individuation.]
     - [Analysis fuzzy.
 Practically any word could be interpreted as having saliency or individuation.
 (Examples 8, 21)]

 - *Mā ibhāmiyya* "may also be considered a type of specificity marker" [!] and is thus often marked for case.
-78 WTF!
+78

 @spoken-language
 @Arabic:Standard